 Step 1 – Meringue Layers

 - Meringue is really just whipped egg white, and for this recipe we fold in the nut flour.
-The trick in getting a perfectly whipped Meringue is using the right equipment and making sure there are no traces of fat or oil in your bowel or beaters.
+The trick in getting a perfectly whipped Meringue is using the right equipment and making sure there are no traces of fat or oil in your bowl or beaters.
 Make sure your egg's are fresh as fresh egg's whip better and have them at room temperature.

 - Add your egg whites to your bowl and beat until frothy, add the sugar one table spoon at a time while beating at a high speed.
 Once all the sugar has been added beat for another 4-5 minutes.
 The texture of your meringue should be fluffy but strong and creamy.